figtools/figgy.docs/docs/getting-started/figgy-footprint.md

 * Figgy-specific ParameterStore parameters stored under the `/figgy` namespace.

 **Other resources based on your configuration options:**

 - AWS IAM Roles
 - AWS IAM Policies
 - AWS KMS Keys

 **For Google & OKTA SSO Configurations:**

 - 1 trusted Identity Provider - you will need to provide the IDP metadata

 **For OKTA Integrations:**

 - 1 (Optional) AWS IAM User

-Optional, you can provide or the Figgy infra-as-code can do it:
+Optionally, you can provide or the Figgy infra-as-code can do it:

 - 1 AWS S3 Bucket for Figgy Lambdas to be deployed to
 - AWS Cloudtrail must be enabled - Cloudtrail events are the backbone of Figgy's event pipeline